 Because of this, those with the condition may find walking to be more difficult and uncomfortable.
 They may also experience a numbing or burning sensation in the foot.
-One of the most common factors that influence the development of Morton’s neuroma is improper footwear.
-Those who generally wear tightly fitted shoes or shoes with higher heels are more at risk at getting Morton’s neuroma.
+One of the most common factors that influence the development of Morton’s neuroma in Ann Arbor is improper footwear.
+Those who generally wear tightly fitted shoes or shoes with higher heels are more at risk at getting Morton’s Neuroma.

 Having a foot abnormality may also increase the risk of getting this condition, as it may cause instability, thus adding more pressure onto the nerves of the foot.
 Certain foot conditions such as bunions, hammertoes, and flat flat feet have also been known to lead to Morton’s neuroma if not treated promptly.
 Athletes have a tendency of getting Morton’s neuroma due to repetitive motions and pressure placed on the ball of the foot while running or jumping.
 Morton’s neuroma may also develop as a result of an injury to the foot.
-To learn more about Morton’s neuroma and treatments that work best for your case, consult with your podiatrist.
+To learn more about Morton’s Neuroma Treatments Ann Arbor patients can consult with one of our podiatrists.

 Get relief today at Arbor - Ypsi Foot & Ankle Centers